How powerful USB charger should I use with my equipment?

 Many standard / cheaper USB chargers specified for example with 1A/2A Output will in real life only be able to deliver 70-80% of this.
 So by using a stronger quality USB charger instead (eg. With 2.4A/3.4A output), the attached devices will thus able to draw it's full potiential, and thereby actually charge 20-30% faster.

-With the Chill Smart-IQ system the connected devices will be automatically detected as Apple or Non-Apple, and thus all USB devices will have full functionality on any available USB ports.
+With Smart-IQ Auto Detection the connected devices will be automatically detected as Apple or Non-Apple, and thus all USB devices will have full functionality on any available USB ports.

 My Apple device say "not charging" when I use it with non-Apple chargers?